Driving in Mexico: All you Need to Know

 Driving at night in Mexico

-Avoid driving at night, always.
-You won’t see path-holes and people walking on the side of the roads and it’s not safe in general.
+Always avoid driving at night.
+You won’t see potholes or people walking on the side of the roads, and it’s not safe in general.

 Driving at night could be dangerous for many different reasons including the fact that many roads are not lightened and you wouldn’t see people walking or animals.
 But also people with worse intentions act at night.
 So just avoid it.